Washington's 2016 Sage Grouse Initiative (SGI)

 Existing grazed ranchlands have two different grazing options.
 Both grazing options have cost-share available for cross-fencing, water developments, and conducting grazing management for a maximum of three years.

 The rest-and-deferment option is to provide optimal cover for nesting hens and brood rearing.
 There are three components to this option – grazing management, monitoring, and rest-and-deferment.
-Payment is made for all pastures in grazing plans at a rate of $6.21/acre, plus an additional $7.28/acre for pastures that are rested or deferred.
+Payment is made for all pastures in grazing plans, plus an additional payment for pastures that are rested or deferred.
 Payments are per year with a possible maximum of $25,000 each year.

 Plant Health Option

 The plant health grazing option is to improve general plant health of ranchlands.
 There are two components to this option – grazing management and monitoring.
-The payment rate is based on $2.86/acre per year.
 This grazing option is also available on expired CRP fields.

 By deferring grazing, or not grazing certain areas at all for a year, sage grouse habitat can be protected during the critical mating and nesting period.
 The payments made possible through the Sage Grouse Initiative are designed to offset the costs associated with deferring grazing on that land.